Farmers Reviews

 Central Coast, NSW, Australia

-The farm started using natural, regenerative farming principals, with the avocado trees, which included multi-species cover crops, mulching, and applying a combination of SONIC Liquid Seaweed Biological Fertiliser and Fish Hydrolysate Fertiliser, produced on-farm.
+Committed to regenerative farming principles, the farm has embraced a holistic approach in its avocado and citrus orchards—utilising multi-species cover crops, mulching, and the application of SONIC Liquid Seaweed Biofertiliser and Fish Hydrolysate Fertiliser, all produced on-site.

 Avocado Tree planting 2018